keithamus/hbs-cli/README.md

 ## Using Helpers

 In order to use Handlebar helpers you can simply create a folder with all your helpers in a js file each.
-These modules must export a register function which gets the Handlebars instance passed through it's first parameter.
+These modules must export a register function which gets the Handlebars instance passed through its first parameter.

 ```js
 // src/template_helper/times.js